dustinpfister/blog_posts/_posts/statistics-stochastic-process-bernoulli.md

 layout: post
 categories: statistics
 id: 815
-updated: 2021-03-03 15:57:08
+updated: 2021-03-03 15:58:32
-version: 1.0
+version: 1.1
 ---

 I would like to write at least a few posts on examples of a Stochastic process when it comes to statostics.
 When it comes to any collection of content on something there is always a kind of getting started type post when it comes to just working out the very basics of something.
-So a Bernoulli Stochastic process would be a good starting point when it comes to this kind of process becuase such a process is just simply a coin toss, or in order words a random process where there are only two possible outcomes.
+So a [Bernoulli Stochastic process](https://en.wikipedia.org/wiki/Bernoulli_process) would be a good starting point when it comes to this kind of process becuase such a process is just simply a coin toss, or in order words a random process where there are only two possible outcomes.

 <!-- more -->